Sundus-AlQadi/Cybersecurity-Portfolio/Notes/Authentication.md

 ### Key Takeaway

 Remember-me cookies should be random, server-generated tokens.
 They should not be based on predictable values such as usernames or password hashes.

+## Password Reset Broken Logic

+Password reset functionality is security-sensitive because it allows users to regain access to their accounts.

+A secure password reset flow must ensure that the reset token is valid, unexpired, and tied to the correct user account.

+### Lab 10: Password Reset Broken Logic

+In this lab, the application included the username in a hidden input field during the password reset process.

+The reset token was not properly enforced when submitting the new password.
+By modifying the username parameter, it was possible to reset another user's password.

+### Key Takeaway

+Password reset tokens must be validated on the server side and securely linked to the correct user.
+Applications should not rely on hidden fields or client-controlled parameters to decide which account is being updated.